Kremlin mum on next moves after Putin article about Ukraine | Politics

 Kremlin mum on next moves after Putin article about Ukraine

-Russian President Vladimir Putin has described Russians and Ukrainians as brotherly people and argued that Ukraine can only be stable and successful if it maintains friendly ties with Russia.He also charged in an article published Monday that Ukraine has no intention of honouring a 2015 peace deal to end a conflict with Russia-backed separatists in the countrys east.I am convinced that the true sovereignty of Ukraine is possible only in partnership with Russia, the article posted on the Kremlins website states.
+Russian President Vladimir Putin has described Russians and Ukrainians as one people and argued that Ukraine can only be stable and successful if it maintains friendly ties with Russia.He also charged in an article published on Monday that Ukraine has no intention of honoring a 2015 peace deal to end a conflict with Russia-backed separatists in the countrys east.I am convinced that the true sovereignty of Ukraine is possible only in partnership with Russia, the article posted on the Kremlins website states.

 - Country: